Rabin signature algorithm

-In cryptography, the Rabin signature algorithm is a method of digital signature originally proposed by Michael O. Rabin in 1978.
+In cryptography, the Rabin signature algorithm is a method of digital signature originally published by Michael O. Rabin in 1979.

 The Rabin signature algorithm was one of the first digital signature schemes proposed.
-By introducing the use of hashing as an essential step in signing, it was the first design to meet what is now the modern standard of security against forgery, existential unforgeability under chosen-message attack, assuming suitably scaled parameters.
+By using a trapdoor function with a hash of the message rather than with the message itself, in contrast to earlier proposals of one-time hash-based signatures or trapdoor-based signatures without hashing, Rabin's was the first published design to meet what is now the modern standard of security for digital signatures for more than one message, existential unforgeability under chosen-message attack.